File your FAFSA or California Dream Act Application (if AB540 eligible) each year by the March 2 deadline.

 Don't miss any assistance opportunities.
-When you file your FAFSA on time each year, you'll be considered for the best types of financial aid.
+When you file your FAFSA or California Dream Act Application on time each year, you'll be considered for the best types of financial aid.

 May 21 is the deadline to provide additional required documents such as verification worksheets and income tax returns, or to resolve processing holds.